ANNOUNCEMENT/$5M Seed Round

 AI-assisted coding has a paradox.
 The code is usually correct.
 It's rarely yours.

 Every developer builds up years of micro-decisions: how they name variables, when they extract helpers, which patterns they reach for, how they structure tests.
 This accumulated intuition, what we've been calling "coding taste" is invisible to language models.
-They optimize for statistical plausibility, not for the specific choices that make code feel right to you.
+They optimize for statistical average, not for the specific choices that make code feel right to you.

 The result is a frustrating loop.
 The agent writes code.
 You fix it.
 The agent doesn't learn.
 You fix it again.